Helen Freedhoff: Early life and education

-Helen Freedhoff was born Helen Sarah Goodman in Toronto in on 9 January 1940.
+Helen Freedhoff was born Helen Sarah Goodman in Toronto on 9 January 1940.
 Her parents were Ethel (Kohl) and Sholom Goodman and she had two brothers, David and Irving.
 Her nickname was "Henchy".

 In 1957 she graduated from Harbord Collegiate Institute, a downtown public high school with predominantly Jewish students and a history of many earlier notable alumni.
 Pursuing an academic career in science was unusual for a woman in North America in the post-war 1950s, where young men entered science in great numbers and women were pressured to make way.
 At Harbord, however, Freedhoff did not face opposition, recalling "In high school it never occurred to me that I would have to play dumb to get dates.
 Nobody ever really discouraged me.
 The teachers really encouraged me, and nobody taught me that there was anything wrong with having a career".

 Freedhoff enrolled in the Mathematics, Physics, and Chemistry stream at the University of Toronto, one of around 10-15 women among 120 first year students.
 Originally intending to study mathematics, she found that she preferred physics.
 Freedhoff was the only woman in her year to major in physics, graduating with the highest marks and being awarded the Governor General's Gold Medal.
 She did not feel professionally disadvantaged by being the only woman, and felt it could be an advantage to stand out.

 Freedhoff had summer jobs in Harold Johns' biophysics lab.
 Johns was a pioneer of medical biophysics, developing cobalt radiation therapy for cancer in the 1940s.
 Although she enjoyed her time there, and was interested in the work Harry Welsh was doing on lasers, laboratory work was not her forte.
 Freedhoff was inspired by Jan Van Kranendonk, a theoretical physicist, who encouraged her to undertake postgraduate studies under his supervision.
 From then on, she dedicated her career to what she has described as "the exhilaration of scientific research" and teaching.
 "Basic science," she wrote, "is indeed a high form of culture, no less so than music or literature because it is also useful".